cartoon-raccoon/oyster/docs/functions.md

 $ echo $hello
 howdy pardner
 ```
-Expanding non-array variables always expands to a string.
-Arrays expand to a list of strings:
+Unlike other POSIX shells, Oyster has additional support for arrays.
+They can be expanded using either `$` or `@`. `$` expansion expands the array to a single string, with each element separated by a space. `@` expands the array to a list of strings that can be iterated over.

 ```
 $ for word in $greet
+for > echo $word
+for > done

+hello my name is dipper pines

+$ for word in @greet
 for > echo $word
 for > done